22388o/awesome-rgb-protocol/README.md

 *AluVM spec:  Specification of AluVM (algorithmic logic unit VM), its bytecode and assembly language

-## External LNP/BP Libraries
+### External LNP/BP Libraries

 Several teams are working indepent libraries

 ### RGB Tools

-- RGB Lib: TBD
+- RGB Lib: Rust library which provides tools to build cross-platform RGB compatible wallets in a simple fashion, without having to worry about Bitcoin and RGB internals.
-- RGB Sandbox: TBD
+- RGB Sandbox:RGB sandbox and demo based on RGB version 0.10

-- RGB Lib Phython: TBD
+- RGB Lib Phython: Python library, rgb-lib, for the rgb-lib Rust library, which is included as a git submodule

-- RGB Lib Stress Test: TBD
+- RGB Lib Stress Test: CLI command to test a few scenarios involving transfers of RGB20 assets between multiple wallets

-- RGB Lib Swift: TBD
+- RGB Lib Swift:  Swift library RgbLib, for the rgb-lib Rust library, which is included as a git submodule

-- RGB Lib Klottin: TBD
+- RGB Lib Klottin:  Android library, rgb-lib-android, for the rgb-lib Rust library, which is included as a git submodule

-- Faucet RGB: TBD
+- Faucet RGB: Faucets for wallets using RG20 tokens

 ### Main RGB Standards